ProjectSimon/libcamera/Documentation/guides/ipa.rst

    void statsMetadataComplete(uint32_t bufferId, const ControlList &controls);

-After connecting the slots to the signals, the IPA should be initialized (using the main interface definition example from earlier):
+After connecting the recievers to the signals, the IPA should be initialized (using the main interface definition example from earlier):

 .. code-block:: C++